-A client of ours reached out and had dropped $5,000 in Google AdWords costs over a few months on a campaign he was managing himself, but it wasn’t performing like he hoped and he had no clue what parts of his PPC marketing were working and what parts were costing him money.
+A client of ours reached out and had dropped $5,000 in Google Ads costs over a few months on a campaign he was managing himself, but it wasn’t performing as he hoped, and he had no clue what parts of his PPC marketing were working and what factors were costing him money.

 In this post, we’ll walk you through the simple action we had him take that turned things around from $5k in losses to over $30k in profits… and the #1 mistake most newbie PPC marketers make that prevents you from knowing if your PPC marketing is working for your real estate investing business.

 I get asked this question all of the time…